 8.746.7.A.
-There are no prior authorization requirements for Outpatient Fee-for-Service Substance Use Disorder Treatment benefit.
+There are no prior authorization requirements for the Outpatient Fee-for-Service Substance Use Disorder Treatment benefit.

 - 8.746.8.A.
-The following services are not covered under the Outpatient Fee-for-Service Substance Use Disorder Treatment benefit: - Day Treatment Program Services - 2.
-Intensive Outpatient Psychiatric Rehabilitation - 3.
-Peer Advocate Services - 4.
+The following services are not covered under the Outpatient Fee-for-Service Substance Use Disorder Treatment benefit: - 1.
+Day treatment program services. - 2.
+Intensive outpatient psychiatric rehabilitation. - 3.
+Peer advocate services. - 4.
 Residential treatment services, with the exception of those provided in a Residential Child Care Facility, as set forth in Section 8.765. - 5.
-Court-ordered DUI services that are independent of a substance use disorder diagnosis. - 6.
-Services provided by a third party that is under contract with the provider. - 7.
+Services provided by a third party that is under contract with the provider. - 6.
 Any substance use disorder treatment service not specified as covered in Section 8.746.6.